-Research and development expenses for the three and twelve month periods ended December 31, 2021 increased by 133% and 27% respectively from the same period the previous year, driven mainly by the discontinuance of employee furloughs in 2021, increased non-recurring engineering ("NRE") and supplies expenditure to support customer product ramps.
+Research and development expenses for the three month period ended March 31, 2022 increased by 102% from the same period the previous year, driven mainly by higher personnel costs compared to the prior year in which employees were furloughed, increased non-recurring engineering ("NRE") and supplies expenditure to support customer product ramps.

 The Company is eligible for Irish refundable Scientific Research and Experimental Development ("SR&ED") investment tax credits for certain eligible expenditures incurred in Ireland.
-These tax refunds are netted against the Company's research and development expenses.
+These tax refunds have not been significant and are netted against the Company's research and development expenses.